ColorSense: A Study on Color Vision in Machine Visual Recognition: Introduction

 \section{Introduction}

-Deep learning (DL) has a history of close connections to neuroscience and cognitive science\cite{richards2019deep}.
-For instance, convolutional neural networks (CNN)\cite{lecun1989backpropagation, he2016deep} have enjoyed successes in various tasks in computer vision by modeling the human visual cortex system.
-More recently, Transformers\cite{vaswani2017attention} has become a widely adopted architecture as it models human attention mechanism that allows it to contextually focus on certain information and has since extended its success beyond natural language processing to computer vision\cite{dosovitskiy2020image}.
-Some recent studies explore behavioral aspects of DL models for object recognition \cite{tuli2021convolutional, Geirhos2020BeyondAQ, hermann2020origins}.
-However, there are other human mechanisms that remain underexplored, such as \textit{color vision}\cite{neurosci_book, biochem_texbook}, a neuroscience domain that studies how color affects human perception.
-Motivated by neuroscience and ophthalmology, we go beyond total accuracy as the only objective and curate datasets to first study visual recognition as a proxy task to connect the \textit{color vision} aspects of human vision with those of machine vision (more details for color vision are discussed in \S\ref{sec:background}), and then extend the analysis to a broader visual perception setting.
+The development of deep neural networks (DNN) has been deeply rooted in inspiration drawn from neuroscience and cognitive science \cite{richards2019deep}.
+For instance, convolutional neural networks (CNN) \cite{lecun1989backpropagation, he2016deep} have enjoyed great success in various tasks in computer vision by modeling the human visual cortex system.
+More recently, Transformer \cite{vaswani2017attention} has become a widely adopted architecture that models the human attention mechanism and allows better contextual understanding.
+It has since expanded its success beyond natural language processing to computer vision \cite{dosovitskiy2020image}.
+Some recent studies explore the behavioral aspects of DNN models for object recognition \cite{tuli2021convolutional, Geirhos2020BeyondAQ, hermann2020origins}.
+However, there are other important parts of the visual pathway of primates that remain underexplored, such as \textit{color vision} \cite{neurosci_book, biochem_texbook}, a neuroscience topic that studies how color affects human visual perception.
+With such a nomination, we curate new datasets to study machine visual recognition as a proxy task to connect the \textit{color vision} aspects of human visual perception with those of machine vision.

-We borrow concepts of \textit{visual acuity} and \textit{contrast sensitivity} \cite{visual_acuity_porter, owsley1987contrast} (see \S\ref{sec:background} for details) from ophthalmology to guide us in mapping human vision aspects to machine vision.
-We analogize raw overall performance on any benchmark as the ability on the \textit{visual acuity}; and to measure the ability along \textit{contrast sensitivity} we leverage color contrasts in \textit{color vision}\cite{neurosci_book,color_contrast_adobe} to make the distinctions.
-Hence, we manually separate CIFAR10 and CIFAR100 into eight coarse-grained groups based on the foreground color of each image; along with CIFAR-Background (CIFAR10-B \& CIFAR100-B) \cite{cifarb} (Fig.~\ref{fig:examples_cifar10b}), we can derive color contrast\cite{color_contrast_adobe} for each image.
-Fig.~\ref{fig:big_picture} demonstrates how we borrow the two ophthalmologic concepts to shape our approach.
-In the following sections, we will call the combined datasets CIFAR-\textbf{Co}lor \textbf{Co}ntrast (CIFAR-CoCo).

-We further group CIFAR-CoCo into \{`low', `low-mid', `high-mid', `high'\}, four coarse-grained subgroups based on foreground/background color pairs for higher level analyses (\S\ref{sec:datasets}).
-In \S\ref{sec:proof_of_concept}, we conduct a proof-of-principle analysis to validate our datasets by testing DL model's performance under these contrast groups.
-Note that color vision and color discrimination are the same concepts, as are computer vision and machine vision, and we will use them interchangeably throughout our paper.